PHOTOS: Coyotes run wild on Lowcountry beaches

 “Obviously smaller animals are more opportune prey for a coyote to come out and to eat,” says Chief Cornett.

 That’s exactly what happened at a beach access point on the Isle of Palms.
-The dog was attacked by several coyoted and was left needing stitches in multiple spots.
+The dog was attacked by several coyotes and was left needing stitches in multiple spots.

 Chief Cornett says at least one den has been spotted near 25th Avenue, if you cross paths with one he says to remain calm and never turn your back on a wild animal.